Holidays

 1. Send Christmas cards that include the gospel message.
 Pray for those you’re sending cards to as well as the people you get cards from.

-2. Give out copies of the “JESUS” film.
+2. Share the “JESUS” film.
 Based on the Gospel of Luke, the “JESUS” film tells the story of Christ from His birth to His death and resurrection.
 Give it in a fruit basket, with cookies and hot cocoa mix, or by itself.

 4. Invite people to church with you.
 People are most open to attending church during Christmas and Easter, so invite everyone you know.
 Also invite them to special church programs like a children’s pageant, a live Nativity scene or a Christmas cantata.
 Engage them in conversation afterward.
 Ask questions like: “Did your family have any religious traditions during the holidays?”
 “Where do you see yourself on your spiritual journey?” and “Would you like to know God personally?”